How To Save Water With The Right Shower Head

-The kit includes the showerhead, a 60-inch flexible hose, washers, a wall bracket, and installation hardware to mount that bracket on the wall.
+The kit includes the shower head, a 60-inch flexible hose, washers, a wall bracket, and installation hardware to mount that bracket on the wall.

 Camco’s shower head has four spray settings, making it a very versatile product with lots of options.
 With lots of spray settings, there will be one spray for everybody.
 The settings include rain shower (low), rain shower (high), massage with rain shower and massage spray.

-Where you hold the showerhead, there is also an on/off switch that will turn off 100% of the water flow to save water while shampooing, etc.
+Where you hold the shower head, there is also an on/off switch that will turn off 100% of the water flow to save water while shampooing, etc.

 The Camco Shower Head Kit is a very popular option that will help you conserve the water in your fresh tank while giving you a great shower experience in the RV.
-Good pressure, lots of settings, and an on/off switch is exactly what most people are missing from the regular shower head, and this one will deliver just that.
-For full-timers, I recommend a more high-quality shower head like the two below, but for the summer campers, this is a great choice.
+Good pressure, lots of settings, and an on/off switch is exactly what most people are missing from the RV shower head, and this one will deliver just that.
+For full-timers, I recommend a more high-quality RV shower head like the two below, but for the summer campers, this is a great choice.